A four-dimensional mapping class group relation: Alternative proof of Theorem

+The fact that $\ker (D^2\pi)=TH_{0}^{\otimes 2}$ proves that the normal Hessian of $\pi$ is nondegenerate at any point of $H_{0}$.
+This implies that $\pi$ meets the condition (\ref{condition: LB4}) in Definition \ref{def: LB}, which completes the proof. \end{proof}

-\begin{remark} A similar statement to the above theorem holds for closed integral symplectic manifolds generally.
-In fact, the author shows that a prequantization line bundle over a closed integral symplectic manifold admits a Lefschetz--Bott fibration; see \cite{Oba}. \end{remark}
+\begin{remark} A similar statement to the above theorem holds for closed integral symplectic manifolds $(M, \omega)$ having a codimension $2$ symplectic submanifold $\Sigma$ with $[\omega]=\PD([\Sigma])$.
+In fact, the author shows that a prequantization line bundle over such a closed integral symplectic manifold admits a Lefschetz--Bott fibration; see \cite{Oba}. \end{remark}